fwd/nano-docs/docs/cloud.md

 | 1K - 10K | 0.0001 NANO |
 | 10K - 100K | 0.0005 NANO |
 | 100K - 1M | 0.001 NANO |

+> A commercial-grade, high-capacity (> 1M) version of this API is in development, expected Q1 2025.

 ## Get Started